Skip to contents

 Character.
 Person ID column name.

 Check if this object's schema version matches the current class version.
-Warns if the object was saved with an older schema version.
+Errors if the object was saved with an older schema.

 Usage